OrlSan/research-network-server/README.md

-# Node + Express + SQl

-The server connects to a SQL database.
+# Research network server

+Enviroment to provide scientists, teachers and researchers a tool that facilitates its collaboration.
+Server implemented with Express.js, Node.js and Mocha for unit testing.

 ## Installation